 This standard is not applicable.

-Staff recommends approval of the project with a condition.
+Staff recommends approval of the project with conditions.
 The proposed infill project appears generally to be in keeping with the Standards for New Construction outlined in the Guidelines.
-Staff recommends that approval be conditioned on the cornice brackets being located to frame each window, not spaced equidistantly across the cornice as is currently proposed.
+Staff recommends that approval be conditioned on the following conditions: